Cyrhades/ShareCode/README.md

 ShareCode
 =========

-ShareCode provides a ready-to-use live code sharing tool written in PHP &amp; JS without the need of any specific installation or database.
+ShareCode provides a ready-to-use live code sharing tool written in PHP & JS without the need of any specific installation or database.

 Installation
 ------------